 “Some parents are pressured into having to ‘choose’ EHE [Elective Home Education] as a way of instantly removing their child from a stressful school environment.
 School attendance officers/welfare officers are offering a way out by suggesting immediate removal can be achieved if they choose to say they are home educating and they can then look to apply for another school.
 This results in children being out of education for a period of time, interrupting their schooling, while parents fail to implement any education having not actively chosen that option and await the process of school applications to complete.”

 Who is in Charge of Kids?

 Despite the federal government’s somewhat unsupportive history, power over a child’s education in the U.S. still belongs to parents, at least to some degree.
 Regulations varying from state to state, though some are more hostile than others; in New York and Massachusetts, there have been cases where the authorities have reacted harshly to seemingly minor administrative mix-ups.
 In 2018, efforts were made by both California and Hawaii to further restrict homeschooling rules, but both attempts were derailed after public outcry.

 There are valid concerns involved when it comes to homeschooling – as seen in the recent case of the Turpin family, who used home education as a cover to abuse their 13 children – but the matter ultimately boils down the question of who is charged with making decisions for children: The parents or the state?
-And is the state even prepared to deal with “defective units” that don’t fit the mold?We value your comments!
-Please weigh in on our comment section below.
+And is the state even prepared to deal with “defective units” that don’t fit the mold?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com